 I ran the numbers to see how much revenue the beat selling market generates.
 I concluded that the market must be generating at least $30,000,000 a year.

-Plenty reasons to start selling your beats online, wouldn’t you say?
+Plenty of reasons to start selling your beats online, wouldn’t you say?

 If you’re anything like me, you’ve seen a dozen producers making 6-figures a year from selling beats.
 That sounds very promising!